Complete Conditional Type Structures: Terminal type structures

 Suppose now that $\mathcal{T}$\ satisfies $h_{i}\left( T_{i}\right) =H_{i}$ for each $i\in I$.
 For any structure $\mathcal{T}^{\ast }$, we have $ h_{i}^{\ast }\left( T_{i}^{\ast }\right) \subseteq H_{i}=h_{i}\left( T_{i}\right) $ for each $i\in I$, where the inclusion follows from Remark \ref{Remark on measurability and continuity of description map}.
 By Remark \ref{Remark on terminality definition}, $\mathcal{T}$\ is terminal. $ \blacksquare $

-Proposition \ref{terminality characterization}\ provides a characterization of (finite) terminality which turns out to be useful for the proof of the main result.
-It is basically a version of Result 2.1 (and Proposition B1.(ii)) in Friedenberg (2010).
+Proposition \ref{terminality characterization}\ provides a characterization of (finite) terminality which turns out to be useful for the proof of our results.
+It is an analogue of Result 2.1 (and Proposition B1.(ii)) in Friedenberg (2010).

+In Section \ref{Section main result}\ we state\ and prove the main result (Theorem \ref{Main theorem}) of this paper, that is, conditions under which complete type structures are (finitely) terminal.
+In Section \ref{Section second result}\ we address the converse question, i.e., if terminal type structures are complete, and we prove a simple result (Theorem \ref{Theorem terminality implies completeness}).
+We believe that the comparison of both results provides a more complete understanding of the issues that arise.